Integration Requires Collaboration

-Remember the title of this article?
-Integration requires collaboration.
-I propose that the primary challenge most organizations face is not to fix their SAP system.
-Their challenge is that they bought SAP for the integration but forgot (or were not told) that SAP requires organizational collaboration to operate it.
+We find the primary challenge most organizations face is not to fix their system.
+The challenge is that they invested in an ERP system for the integration but forgot (or were not told) that the system requires organizational collaboration to operate it.
 In other words, integration requires collaboration.

-So my response to all the eager users and learners of SAP is this: Learn as much as you can about SAP and understand how it is designed to conduct your business and to store and report your company’s information.
+We are evangelists about learning as much as you can about SAP and understanding how it can be best leveraged to effectively run your business and provide valuable information for decision-making.
 Learn all you can, but realize that SAP requires collaboration with people and your organization’s business behaviors to allow your supply chain to function optimally.
 Look for ways to enable human behaviors that align with how SAP operates and facilitates the real-time accuracy of data in your enterprise — as reflected in your SAP system.
-Recognize that the toughest part of using SAP is accepting that we, as humans, may have to change some of the ways we do things.
+Recognize that the toughest part of using a system like SAP is accepting that we, as humans, may have to change some of the ways we do things.

-Now before all you haters jump into the panic zone and start extolling the virtues of a technical system that should change to meet your needs, recall that SAP has been created and iterated over years to include the majority of best business practices and a myriad of processes that can support your organization.
-And yes, I do believe that, in some cases, you may have to manipulate the system a little to get it to fit exactly.
-I am not saying that SAP is the one-size-fits-all solution to everything.
-I am simply suggesting you consider that, instead of its creating an acrimonious relationship between “IT” and “Business” where SAP is the bad guy, the system was, in fact, designed to enhance integration and collaboration.
+Anticipating some readers of this believe a technical system should change to meet your needs, recall that ERP systems like SAP have been created and iterated over years to include the majority of best business practices and a myriad of processes that can support your organization.
+With that said, in some cases you may have to manipulate the system a little to get it to fit exactly.
+ERPs are rarely a one-size-fits-all solution to everything.
+We are simply suggesting you consider that, instead of its creating an acrimonious relationship between “IT” and “business” where they system is the bad guy, the system was, in fact, designed to enhance integration and collaboration.